oVirt/ovirt-site/source/feature/infra/aaa-jdbc.html.md

 *   Allows to provided multiple domains stored in local or remote database
 *   By default in oVirt 3.6 **internal** domain is provided using AAA-JDBC extension

+## Installation

+The extension resides in the **ovirt-engine-extension-aaa-jdbc** package.
+All you have to do is to install the package and run **engine-setup** again:

+    # dnf install ovirt-engine-extension-aaa-jdbc
+    # engine-setup

+The engine-setup command will create the required database schema, migrate the existing admin user there and will finally populate the configuration for the main configuration tool **ovirt-aaa-jdbc-tool**.

 ## User management

 ### Creating a user